vacod/Final-Project/README.md

-# Bouncy Balls
+# Bouncy Balls Game

 ## Project Directive

-Create sketch that includes your own custom class.
-It utilizes an array of class instances to build a moving system of objects that each have their own collision logic.
+Final Project of Coding for Artists II course

 ## Project Description

-This programm shows many moving balls with random metallic colors moving moving from random locations at random speeds.
-These balls are created with rings of color gradients thus creating a 3D effect.
+This programm is a bouncy balls game.
 Each ball is an instance from the class Ball().
 This class creates a ball at a random location and controls its movement in a defined random direction.
 The ball is programmed to bounce of the walls of the screen.
 A ball can be selected (left mouse click) and mouse dragged to another location of the screen.